What is Kanban and How Can It Benefit You?

 For managing tasks in small teams, neither complex tools nor traditional lists, notes, or messages often work.
 And it doesn’t matter whether we’re talking about a department in a company, a small business, or freelancing.

 In this story, the improvised Kanban board didn’t work.
 But that doesn’t mean the technique itself is ineffective.
 On the contrary, it depends on the implementation.
+It depends on which path you choose to get rid of information chaos.
 When it comes to involving multiple participants and visibility, a more interactive and physically accessible solution is needed.

 Kanban is one of the popular project management methods based on the transparency of the workflow at all stages.